KonstantinGeorgiev0/2IMV15-Project1/README.md

 # Numerical Integration Methods

-For context, the simulation supports three integration methods:
+For context, the simulation supports five integration methods:

-### Euler
+### Explicit Euler
 Simple and fast, but less stable for stiff systems.

 ### Midpoint